The Remedy Team

 Founder & Owner

-Jill Cray
+Jill Gray

 In 2014 Jill jumped head first into the practice of yoga as a way to find more purpose, more joy and more connection.
 She never imagined it would shape her life in such a profound way.
 When she signed up for the teacher training, she highly doubted becoming a teacher.
 To stand in front of a room of people and offer the teachings of yoga seemed out of character and unrealistic.
 Fast-forward to the end of her first training and the tables have turned.
 She experienced such power and joy that it now seemed like a disservice to not teach.
 She became a yoga teacher at the 200-hour level in 2015 and started teaching power vinyasa, prenatal yoga and restorative yoga immediately.
 Her purpose as a teacher is to hold space, and to offer glimpses of the true practice of yoga that transformed her own life.
 She wishes to share the passion of yoga and to illuminate the joy that can be fostered on and off the mat.